 Introduction to State Tiling Process

-The instructions which follow are designed to assist the user in creating a state-tiled gSSURGO database, using the state of Delaware as an example.
+The following instructions are designed to assist the user in creating a state-tiled gSSURGO database, using the state of Delaware as an example.

 Creating New Folders for State-Tiling

 Identify a single, local folder to store all of the required Web Soil Survey downloads.
 This step usually is required only once, unless the user decides to create a new archive for each fiscal year.